girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 This **Developer Experience** is one of the biggest key factors for developers to decide if they use certain technologies to use.

-## User Experiece and Developer Experience
+## User Experience and Developer Experience

-Before becoming a developer evangelst, I was working as a developer in Human Interface team for **Palm webOS** mobile platform.
+Before becoming a developer evangelist, I was working as a developer in Human Interface team for **Palm webOS** mobile platform.
 Although we didn't successfully dominate the market, what the team has designed has been inherited to present-era iOS and Android.
 For example, non-intrusive visual notification system, card views, universal search bar, etc.

 My then-teammates has influenced me so much, and it has affected my career and the way of thinking.
 Since then, I care **usability** and **user-experiences (UX)** for everything - not only software and hardware interface designs, but for coding styles, APIs, and documentations, because I believe UX is also applied to developers, when your *users* are developers.